JJaje31/Target-Trading/README.md

 ---

-This app is designed as a portfolio project to showcase your skills in AI integration and app development.
+This app is designed as a portfolio project to showcase my skills in AI integration and app development.
 Future updates will bring full functionality once the necessary backend services are live.